-Utah PTA is an affiliate of the National PTA.
+AFFILIATION: Utah PTA is an affiliate of the National PTA.
 National PTA is composed of 54 state congresses and more than 20,000 local units in all 50 states, the District of Columbia, U.S. Virgin Islands, Puerto Rico, and the Department of Defense Schools in Europe.
 State PTAs are the liaison between the local PTA and National PTA, helping each to function effectively and to support and sustain the other.
-PTAs at the local level are valuable assets to their school communities by providing educational and parent involvement information, resources, events, and activities.

-Utah PTA volunteers reported 965,378 hours of service to Utah's children in their local public schools in 2023.
-If this volunteer service were translated into monetary value, it would be worth \$30,699,020.40!
+PARENTAL INVOLVEMENT: Utah PTA volunteers historically give thousands of hours of service to Utah's children in their local public schools each year.
+If this volunteer service was translated into real value, it would be worth millions of dollars.
+For the 2024 calendar year, Utah PTA Volunteers gave 925,915 hours of service with an equivalent monetary value of \$31,008,893.35.

-Utah PTA also has an exemption from sales tax from the Utah State Tax Commission.
-Every local unit in good standing qualifies for this exemption under the umbrella of Utah PTA.
-See the Utah PTA Treasurer Handbook for more information.
+TAX-EXEMPT STATUS: Utah

+PTA also has an exemption from

+sales tax from the Utah State Tax

+Commission.
+Every local unit in

+good standing qualifies for this

+exemption under the umbrella

+of Utah PTA.
+See the Utah PTA

+Treasurer Handbook for more